Florida Home Insurance Costs by Region and Rebuild Limit

 Florida Home Insurance Market: 2026 Outlook

-The same OIR release points to several market forces behind the improvement: litigation reform effects, lower projected losses, reduced reinsurance pressure, Citizens depopulation, and additional private-carrier competition.
+The same OIR release points to several market forces behind the improvement: litigation reform effects, lower projected losses, reduced reinsurance pressure, and additional private-carrier competition.
 Those trends matter, but they do not erase property-level underwriting.

 However, stabilization does not mean every homeowner sees a decrease.
 Coastal, older-roof, high-value, prior-claim, and unusual homes can still be expensive or difficult to quote.
 A healthier statewide signal and one homeowner's renewal can move in different directions.